steveleo13/Preeclampsia-risk-toolKit/README.md

 # Preeclampsia-risk-toolKit

-A web-based tool for preeclampsia risk assessment in low-resource settings
+A web-based tool designed for preeclampsia risk assessment in low-resource settings, enabling early identification of high-risk pregnancies.
+It uses accessible inputs like clinical history, BMI, manual blood pressure, and urine dipstick results to calculate a weighted risk score.
+The intuitive interface guides community health workers and midwives to stratify patients into low, moderate, or high-risk categories.
+Based on evidence from WHO and FIGO guidelines, it recommends actions like low-dose aspirin (81-150 mg) for high-risk cases.
+Deployable on basic smartphones or computers, it requires minimal training and no advanced diagnostics.
+The tool aims to reduce maternal and perinatal mortality by facilitating timely interventions in resource-constrained environments